jacobobryant/biff/slate/source/index.html.md

 ## Sign in

 Verifies the given JWT and adds a `:uid` key to the user's session (expires in 90 days).
+Also sets a `:csrf` cookie, the value of which must be included in the `X-CSRF-Token` header for any HTTP requests that require authentication.

+If this is the first sign in, creates a user document in Crux with the email and a random UUID.

 Redirects to the value of `:biff.auth/on-signin` (or `:biff.auth/on-signin-fail` if the token is incorrect or expired).

-Also sets a `:csrf` cookie, the value of which must be included in the `X-CSRF-Token` header for any HTTP requests that require authentication.

 ### HTTP Request